Oman country profile

 The country has so far been spared the militant Islamist violence that has plagued some of its neighbours.

-Oman has not been immune from the groundswell of political dissent in the region.
-Protests in 2011 demanding reforms were dispersed by riot police, and the government began a crackdown on Internet criticism the following year.
+Oman has not been immune from the groundswell of political dissent in the region, however.
+Protests in 2011 demanding reforms were dispersed by riot police, and the government began a crackdown on internet criticism the following year.

 Head of state: Qaboos Bin Said Al Said

 Qaboos Bin Said Al Said has been Oman's sultan, prime minister and foreign minister since he seized power from his father, Said Bin Taimur, in 1970.